 Silo Art too has become very popular in Australia over the last few years.
 Though generally the giant murals seen on them are in more remote places.
 We wrote about our visit to the trail in the Wimmera Mallee here which features work by some of Australia’s best muralists.
 The one in Brunswick is a rare survivor of a silo in the city.

 The mural of Jacinda Ardern in Melbourne is a prominent show of solidarity and support to those affected by the attacks in Christchurch.
 What’s more it has become a symbol of hope.
 It is an image which is all about compassion.
 To the viewer it makes you remember, that despite the fact that horrible things do happen, there are also many more people who want to make the world a better place.

-The Jacinda Ardern mural in Brunswick, Melbourne was visited on Saturday 16 November 2019.
+The Jacinda Ardern mural on Tinning Street in Brunswick, Melbourne was visited on Saturday 16 November 2019.
 The mural was created by Australian artist Loretta Lizzio and was supported by a GoFundMe campaign.
 To read another post about Melbourne street art click here and to learn about the tallest mural in Melbourne click here.